 The Children’s Health Insurance Program is a Federal-State health insurance program that provides needy children with health and dental coverage.
 There are currently 8.9 million children under the age of 19 enrolled in CHIP.

 While public assistance programs vary from state to state, you can usually apply for dental coverage through the agency that handles the financial assistance needs of families and children in your county.

 If you need an affordable dentist in your area, don’t fret.
-You have options.
+You have low income dental help options.
 Figure out the dental programs for which you qualify, and choose the option that works best for you and your family.

 You may be surprised to learn that many insurance providers offer dental coverage at rates that are significantly lower than the cost of obtaining health insurance.
 Most people who do not qualify Medicaid or CHIP can find low-cost dental coverage through the Health Insurance Marketplace, or take advantage of the dental services offered by dental schools and dental clinics nearby with flexible paym